Skip to content

 Handling Empty Groups

-When using Quick Setup, some categories may result in groups with no items (e.g., if certain cell types are absent from the current filter).
+When using Quick Setup, some categories may result in groups with no items (e.g., if certain cell types are absent from the current subset).
 Empty groups are shown as warnings rather than errors.

 DEG Empty Groups Confirmation